almic/zombie-game/README.md

 # TODO

+- [ ] Add zombie head turning as a skeleton modifier (?) so animations still play but with additional head turning on top.
+Use for turning and facing to lead the body in rotation.
 - [ ] Add more zombie types
 - [ ] Support controller movement, can move slower/ faster
 - [ ] Fix jumping into certain height walls allowing sticking to wall and